 Practice Method #1 - Sketching a Maple Leaf

-Now that the snow and rains have come and we are in the freeze of winter, I wanted to revisit my Acer palmatum, Japanese Maple Leaf in graphite from last summer.
+For our first Practice Method, I wanted to revisit my Acer palmatum, Japanese Maple Leaf in graphite from last summer.
 It was my first real botanical graphite piece and I was pleasantly amazed at how much I loved working on it.

 To my surprise it took me way longer to complete it than I was prepared for and I had started it for a course I was taking only to find out it was not what the teacher was requesting of me at all! :0 But I’m so glad I finished it anyway.